eliohana101/Basic-Project-In-Vhdl/README.md

 # Basic-Project-In-Vhdl
-Projects I performed as part of XILINX Labs
+Projects I Performed As Part Of XILINX Labs